EternityForest/hardlinep2p/README.md

 OpenSSL, pynacl, dhtnode(On server side only), requests,six,lxml,dateutil

+## Building for Android
+You have to move setup.py out of the directory before using buildozer.
+Otherwise, it will not work.
+For some reason the settings to ignore the setup.py file aren't having any effect.
 ## What it does

 Takes a service on computer A, and makes it available on computer B at KEYHASH.localhost:7009.
 It does this with a daemon on both computers